bytebeamio/uplink/README.md

 #### Install Uplink

 Pre-built binaries for select platform targets have been made available in [releases], download the binary specific to your system and add it's location to PATH.
-You can also follow the [build guide].
+To compile uplink on your own, please follow the [build guide].

 #### Setup
 You can start uplink with the following command, where you will need to provide an `auth.json` file: